The stories worth your attention this week

 Meta debuts Muse Spark, built by Meta Superintelligence Labs

-Meta launched Muse Spark on April 9 — its first major AI model since hiring Alexandr Wang from Scale AI nine months ago.
-The model is described as small and fast by design, built to reason through complex questions.
-It immediately powers the Meta AI app and desktop site, with rollout coming to Facebook, Instagram, WhatsApp, Messenger, and Ray-Ban glasses.
+Meta launched Muse Spark on April 9 — its first major AI model since hiring Alexandr Wang from Scale AI.
+The model is small and fast by design, powers the Meta AI app and desktop site, with rollout coming to Facebook, Instagram, WhatsApp, Messenger, and Ray-Ban glasses.

-What it means for you: The more interesting signal isn't the model itself — it's that Meta's AI infrastructure is now deeply integrated with its ad delivery system via Andromeda.
-A better underlying AI model improves the intelligence of Meta's Advantage+ targeting.
-If you run paid social on Meta, platform ad performance is directly downstream of how well Muse Spark performs against competitors.
+What it means for you: The more interesting signal isn’t the model itself — it’s that Meta’s AI infrastructure is now deeply integrated with its ad delivery system via Andromeda.
+A better underlying AI model improves Meta’s Advantage+ targeting.
+If you run paid social on Meta, platform ad performance is directly downstream of how well Muse Spark performs.

 3. The Semrush AI content study every marketer needs to read